Seilscheibe/Data-Label/LUA/DataLabel/manual.md

-6. In addition, the constructor file must be at the top of the ``mod.lua`` file and add all files to the AssetBundle
+6. In addition, the constructor file must be at the top of the ``mod.lua`` and add all files to the AssetBundle